ISISComputingGroup/ibex_developers_manual/Zero-field-controller.md

    * **Mc** - **S**  is the difference between the current field and required field
    * (**Mc** - **S**) . **P** * p  is the change required in the current for this iteration (in current version may need to multiply through by time between samples).

+### Maximum Current

+The process enforces maximum limits on the currents.
+These are set by the instrument scientist based on

+1. the current likely to be needed to compensate any feasible stray field
+1. the current that would hit the voltage limit on the Kepco before its current limit, if the coils have high enough resistance
+1. the maximum desired power dissipation of the coils
+1. not wanting to exceed the magnetometer full scale.
+Each axis has its own limit.

+Higher currents are `clamped` to this maximum with the appropriate polarity and ARE then sent to the PSU!
+But there should be a warning as well.
+In Auto, the clamped value is used as the basis for calculations next time.

+### Maximum Field

+When overloaded by a high field, the fluxgate magnetometer can read any random value on all three axes which might look like it's in range and may have the opposite sign to the actual field.
+Moderate overloads leave the reading close to the limit.
+The VI attempts to detect fields at or close to the limits and says `sensor overload` if this happens: typically the main magnet coil is still on or there’s a fault with the sensor.

 **Notes:**
    1. ARGUS appears to use different magnetic field components, labelled LR (left-right), UD (up-down) and FB (forwards-backwards).
 How do these differ from L, T and V?
        - A single set would be good X, Y, Z as described above.